restic/restic/doc/050_restore.rst

-If dump results in the error message ``cannot dump file: path "/home" not found in snapshot`` first double check you used the path within the repository, using the ``ls latest /`` command, which for the repository above results in:
+If dump results in the error message ``cannot dump file: path "/home" not found in snapshot`` first double check you used the path within the snaphot, using the ``ls latest /`` command, which for the repository above results in:

 .. code-block:: console